karmann-dm/karmann-dm/README.md

-### Hi there 👋 My name is Dmitrii, I'm a software developer
+### Hi there 👋 My name is Dimi, I'm a software developer

 Living in: 🇩🇪 (Munich)

-Was born in: 🇷🇺 (far-far East)

-Working at: Celonis SE
+Working at: Celonis

 Interested in:
 - building highload and fault-tolerant systems